 Figure 3 provides a block diagram of the modules relevant to our simulations.
-The AT&T WiNGS scheduler runs in discrete time steps of size 1 ms. At the start of each time step, the traffic manager sends the set of schedulable5 users and their user metrics to the macro-scheduler.
+The AT&T WiNGS scheduler runs in discrete time steps of size 1 ms. At the start of each time step, the traffic manager sends the set of schedulable7 users and their user metrics to the macro-scheduler.
 The user metrics consist of information such as CQI (Channel Quality Index, generated every 10 ms), MIMO rank, NDI (New Data Indicator), set of pairable users (users that can be co-scheduled) and their corresponding MU-SINR, etc. A primary user is selected from the set of schedulable users by the macro-scheduler based on a round-robin policy.
 The macro-scheduler then picks a secondary user for MU-MIMO transmission from set of candidate pairable users.
-The macro-scheduler then passes the user-pair (primary user and secondary user) and their usermetrics to the resource manager.
-In the event the macroscheduler is unable to find a secondary user to pair with primary user then only the primary user and its user metrics are sent to the resource manager.
-Furthermore it should be noted that for any failed MU transmission, the re-transmissions are sent in SU mode.6
+The macro-scheduler then passes the user-pair (primary user and secondary user) and their user-metrics to the resource manager.
+In the event the macro-scheduler is unable to find a secondary user to pair with primary user then only the primary user and its user metrics are sent to the resource manager.
+Furthermore it should be noted that for any failed MU transmission, the re-transmissions are sent in SU mode.8

 For the selected user-pair (or user), the resource manager selects the MCS (Modulation and Coding Scheme) to be used according to the MU-SINR (or SU-SINR).
-For a given user the mapping of MU-SINR to MCS adapts according to the success/failure of the past transmissions.
+As discussed in Remark 1, this map from channel quality (MU-SINR) to user rates (MCS) is adaptive, and is determined online by our algorithm.
+Specifically, for a given user the mapping of MU-SINR to MCS adapts according to the success/failure of the past transmissions.
 After selecting the MCS, resource manager fills the resource grid and sends it to the MAC/PHY layer to be scheduled.

 To implement our algorithm, we have modified the default resource manager by selecting the MCS to be scheduled for the users according to our algorithm.
 We use a threshold value of $\frac{9}{10}$ instead of $\frac{1}{2}$ for $m{k,\mathbf{u}}$ in Algorithm 3 since wireless carriers like AT&T requires probability of success to be greater than 90% for all users (desired service requirement).
 For all of our simulations, we use a robust version of our algorithm with few modifications.
 Specifically, the class of experts/classifying functions used in our simulations is the naive Bayes implemented in MATLAB.
 For building the classifier, we test 15 different MCS pairs (rate-vectors) for $l_0 = 50$.
 The value of n_0 is set to be 3000 (3 sec) and during this time we schedule according to AT&T resource manager.
 For sake of clarity in results we have excluded the first n_0 time steps from the results.
 Furthermore, the traffic model used in all simulations is full buffer i.e. all users have data to be transmitted at all time steps.
+We finally refer to Appendix F (in Supplementary Material) for more discussion on practical issues.